ThatCoolCoder/spall/README.md

 You can give parameters to instantiated elements as if it was a normal element.
 For example, `<MyElem name="John" />` will set `this.name` on the `MyElem` instance.
 That is how to make plain text parameters, to make evaluated/integer/object parameters put an exclamation mark at the start of the parameter name: `<MyElem !number="5" />`.
 The context of parameter evaulation is within a closure defined in a method of the element class.

+#### Routing

+To add routing ("pages") to your app, first add a `<RoutedApp></RoutedApp>` element to your `Root.spall`.
+The routed portion of your app will be inserted inside there.
+To add routed pages, add a `.spall` file in the `pages/` directory.
+Specify what route a page corresponds to using `<pageroute>your/route/here</pageroute>` tag.
+To navigate to that page from within an element (for example as a button-press callback), call `this.spallApp.router.navigateTo("your/route/here")`.

+You can specify the title of a page within a `<title>` tag.
+Regular `${}` templating can be used in the title tag but it cannot contain other elements or interpolated javascript.
+To specify a default title for pages where the title is not provided, set `this.spallApp.router.defaultTitle = "Default Title Here"`.
+Note that if you want this to work for first render, you'll need to disable autorun in the `SpallApp` constructor, set the field, and then manually call `app.run()`.

 ## Roadmap

 #### Public changes